 Google Docs, QuickOffice & Co.

-released QuickOffice (QO) is a nice alternative until an official solution arrives.
+While Google Docs is optimized for the iPhone, editing support for spreadsheets but not textual documents and presentations limit its appeal.
+The recently released QuickOffice (QO) is a nice alternative until an official solution arrives.
 But they may not be needed if DataViz' Documents To Go (DTG) turns out only half good as it is advertised.
 This suite has been around for years, but DataViz recently confirmed that it is "coming soon" for both the iPhone and Android.
 According to Macity (via Google Translate), which published screenshots from a development build, DTG is a native iPhone app with full editing and rich formatting support for Word, Excel and PowerPoint files.